-If you are having trouble with your computer, and the frequently asked questions (see Got a question? on page 70) do not help, you can recover your computer.
+If you are having trouble with your computer, and the frequently asked questions (see Got a question? on page 83) do not help, you can recover your computer.

 This section describes the recovery tools available on your computer.
-Acer provides Acer ControlCenter, which allows you to reset your PC, refresh your PC, backup files/data or create a factory default backup.
-If you cannot access Acer ControlCenter, click Settings in the Start menu, select System and then click Recovery.
+Using recovery tools can help you reset or refresh your PC, back up files/data, or create a factory default backup.